EdwardSAdame/simulacros-ai-assistant/src/knowledge/general/founder_manifesto.md

 ## Appendix: Riddle of Roma
 "In the year 2024, when Invicto was born,
-a runner met a woman with a name as rare as empire,
+a runner met a young woman with a name as rare as empire,
 beauty that commanded silence,
 and eyes that burned with brilliance.
 Speak her full name, and the hidden history shall be revealed."